github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 {% endnote %}

-Runner groups are used to control which repositories can run jobs on your larger runner.
-By default, runner groups use the principle of least privilege, meaning that the runners in the group will initially not accept jobs from repositories in your organizations.
-You must first configure the group to grant access to each level of the management hierarchy, depending on where you've defined the larger runner:
+Runner groups are used to control which repositories can run jobs on your larger runners.
+Subsequently, you will need to grant access to the group from each level of the management hierarchy, depending on where you've defined the larger runner:

-- If you define the larger runner type at the enterprise level: you must configure the group to grant access to all the required organizations.
+- **Runners at the enterprise level**: Configure the runner group to grant access to all the required organizations.
 In addition, for each organization, you must configure the group to specify which repositories are allowed access.
-- If you define the larger runner type at the organization level: you must configure the group by specifying which repositories are allowed access.
+- **Runners at the organization level**: Configure the runner group by specifying which repositories are allowed access.

-In the following diagram, a runner group named `16-core-ubuntu-rg` has been defined at the enterprise level.
+For example, the following diagram has a runner group named `16-core-ubuntu-rg` has been defined at the enterprise level.
 Before the repository named `octo-repo` can use the runners in the group, you must first configure the group at the enterprise level to allow access from `octo-org`.
 You must then configure the group at the organization level to allow access from `octo-repo`:

 ![Diagram explaining larger runner groups](/assets/images/larger-runner-mgmt.png)

-### Allowing access to runners in an enterprise

-If you're adding a larger runner to an enterprise, you will need to explicitly allow each level of the hierarchy to use the larger runners:

-1. At the enterprise level, enterprise admins define the larger runner's type:
-  1. As part of the definition process, enterprise admins must also specify the runner group that will host the larger runners.
-  1. The runner group specifies which organizations can use the larger runners.
-  1. Once an organization is granted access, the organization admins must still allow repositories to use the larger runners.
-The workflows in your repositories will not yet be able to send jobs to the larger runners until this is done:
-1. At the organization level, locate the runner group and specify which repositories can use the larger runners.

-### Allowing access to runners in an organization

-If you're adding a larger runner at the organization level, you will need to explicitly allow each level of the hierarchy to use the larger runners:

-1. Organization admins define the larger runner's type.
-1. Locate the runner group and specify which repositories can use the larger runners.

-### Changing what organizations or repositories can access a runner group
+### Allowing organizations and repositories to access a runner group

 {% data reusables.actions.runner-groups-navigate-to-repo-org-enterprise %}
 {% data reusables.actions.settings-sidebar-actions-runner-groups-selection %}